Protecting yourself from Impersonation Scams

 - PROTECT: Contact your bank or building society immediately if you think you’ve fallen for a scam and report it to Action Fraud.

-If you receive an unsolicited call asking for personal and financial information from someone claiming to be from Loughborough Building Society and feel that it’s fraudulent, please get in touch with us on 01509 631960 and we’ll be able to confirm for you whether the call was genuine or not.
+If you receive an unwelcome call asking for personal and financial information from someone claiming to be from Loughborough Building Society and feel that it’s fraudulent, please get in touch with us on 01509 631960 and we’ll be able to confirm for you whether the call was real or not.

 If you think you’ve been a victim of impersonation fraud, get in touch with Action Fraud on 0300 123 2040.